holly1238/mobile-sp/source/quickstarts/androidquickstart.rst

    traced_script_module_optimized = optimize_for_mobile(traced_script_module)
    traced_script_module_optimized._save_for_lite_interpreter("app/src/main/assets/model.ptl")

-If everything works well, we should have our model - ``model.ptl`` generated in the assets folder of android application.
-That will be packaged inside android application as ``asset`` and can be used on the device.
+If everything works well, we should have our model, ``model.ptl``, generated in the assets folder of android application.
+That will be packaged inside the android application as ``asset`` and can be used on the device.

 For more details about TorchScript, see the `TorchScript documentation <https://pytorch.org/docs/stable/jit.html>`__.